Work

 Live across the Nordics, and runnable by the team that stayed

-The web experience went live multi-brand across the Nordics: E.ON Drive and a German automotive brand, light and dark, fully responsive, all from one codebase maintained by three people.
+The web experience went live multi-brand across the Nordics: E.ON Drive and a German automotive brand, fully responsive, all from one codebase maintained by three people.
 A new brand was a new set of tokens, not a new project.
 A visual change reached live code in hours.

 We designed and built the companion app too.
 It worked, and then the wider programme was cut before it shipped.
 The web system stayed live, and the team kept running and extending it without me.
 That was the point: build the foundation right, hand it over, and let a small team carry it.